ketanktn/Popup-Stopwatch/README.md

 - ⏱️ Start, Stop, and Reset buttons
 - 💾 Time stays saved even after closing the popup
-- 🌑 Dark Mode UI with neon-green text
+- 🌑 Dark Mode UI
 - 📌 Fully draggable inside the popup window
 - 📏 Ultra compact size: fits in 1cm × 2cm popup area
 - 💡 Double-click to open it in its own popup window
-- 🧠 No frameworks, pure HTML + CSS + JS

 ---